Anaphylaxis: Diagnosis

-Skin involvement may include: hives, itchiness or a swollen tongue among others.
-Respiratory difficulties may include: shortness of breath, stridor, or low oxygen levels among others.
+Skin involvement may include: hives, itchiness, or a swollen tongue, among others.
+Respiratory difficulties may include: shortness of breath, stridor, or low oxygen levels, among others.
 Low blood pressure is defined as a greater than 30% decrease from a person's usual blood pressure.
-In adults a systolic blood pressure of less than 90 mmHg is often used.
+In adults, a systolic blood pressure of less than 90 mmHg is often used.

 During an attack, blood tests for tryptase or histamine (released from mast cells) might be useful in diagnosing anaphylaxis due to insect stings or medications.
 However these tests are of limited use if the cause is food or if the person has a normal blood pressure, and they are not specific for the diagnosis.
+Notably, hereditary alpha tryptasemia is an autosomal dominant condition present in about 5.7% of the population, a condition that is generally asymptomatic (but may increase the frequency and intensity of allergic reactions) that causes elevated levels of tryptase at baseline, which means that in some people, a tryptase may be elevated independent of anaphylaxis.
+To ensure that an elevated tryptase is not the result of hereditary alpha tryptasemia, the EAACI recommends repeating a tryptase level 24 hours after resolution of anaphylaxis.
+Additionally, a normal tryptase does not rule out anaphylaxis.

 Classification

 There are three main classifications of anaphylaxis.